-The Agency, participating lenders, and agents of participating lenders, including appraisers, must administer the SFHGLP fairly and in accordance with all equal opportunity and fair housing legislation and applicable Executive Orders.
+The Agency and participating lenders must administer the SFHGLP fairly and in accordance with all equal opportunity and fair housing legislation and applicable Executive Orders.
 Below is a list of the pertinent Federal laws and Executive Orders, as well as a brief description and highlights.
-While lenders will be familiar with many of these requirements, they should carefully review applicable legislation and orders, especially if new to Federally-conducted programs.
+While lenders will be familiar with many of these requirements, they should review carefully applicable legislation and orders, especially if new to Federally-conducted programs.
 Agency staff should refer to RD Instruction 1901-E for guidance on relevant civil rights requirements.

-A. Major Civil Rights Laws Affecting the SFHGLP
+A. Major Civil Rights Laws Affecting the Single Family Loan Guarantee Program